Injured due to a doctor’s mistake? You may need our help.

 Most doctors chose their profession because they want to help others.
 So why is medical malpractice the third leading cause of death in the U.S.?
 Because doctors and nurses are people, and people make mistakes.
 And when these mistakes are made because of negligence, there are laws in place in South Carolina that allow patients to seek compensation for their injuries or the death of a loved one.

 Patients are injured by healthcare providers more often than you’d think.
-A study by Johns Hopkins University reports that more than 250,000 people in the U.S. die from medical errors and negligence every year.
+A study by Johns Hopkins University reports that more than 250,000 people in the U.S. die from medical negligence and errors every year.

 If you have been injured due to the actions or inaction of a medical professional or institution, talk with an experienced personal injury attorney to see if you have a medical malpractice case and what the next best steps are.

 The attorneys at the Law Offices of James Scott Farrin will take your case on a contingency fee, which is a percentage of the total amount you receive.2 We don’t charge an attorney’s fee unless we win a recovery on your behalf.

 What Is Medical Malpractice?